Virginia's Fight for Democracy

 The British were still not inclined to give up their grip on America and made attempts to restrict U.S. trade and block American westward expansion, which led the young nation to declare war against Great Britain on June 18, 1812.
 Less than a month later on July 8, 1812, just off Cape Henry on the topsail schooner Dash, members of the Princess Anne County Militia, including Sgt.
 Brownley (1780-1819), Pvt.
 Henderson (1769-1825) and Pvt.
 Walke (1778-1820) captured the British sloop, HMS Whiting, the first ship captured in the War of 1812.
 All three men are buried in our Old Donation Historical Cemetery.

-Having eight members of our church involved in the Declaration of Independence, two wars in support of our independence, and the Constitution, is an amazing story, a story which needs to be told, at least to Old Donation Church members, especially to the young who will most likely not be told about those eight in class rooms.
+Having seven members of our church involved in the Declaration of Independence, two wars in support of our independence, and the Constitution, is an amazing story, a story which needs to be told, at least to Old Donation Church members, especially to the young who will most likely not be told about those eight in class rooms.

 Here is the lineage of Lemuel Thorowgood and John Thorowgood (Jr.) back to our church founder, Adam Thorowgood.